William Carter (photographer): Life and career

 Carter was born in Los Angeles on December 25, 1934.
 He graduated from Stanford University in 1957.
 Moving to Berkeley, California, he became a professional photographer, writer and editor.
 Living in New York from 1961 to 1963, Carter worked as an editor for publisher Harper & Row.
 Based in Beirut, Lebanon 1964–1966, he published photographs and articles on subjects such as the Kurds of Iraq in Life, the Sunday Times, Geographical Magazine and others.
 In 1966-69 he freelanced from London doing assignments for The New York Times, Women’s Wear Daily, and TWA’s Annual Report.

 Returning to San Francisco in 1969, Carter turned to longer-term projects.
-He published his first book of text and pictures, Ghost Towns of the West, in 1971 – an in-depth study of the boom-to-bust mining towns preserved in the high-dry climate zones of the American West.
-His second book, Middle West Country, appeared in 1975 – a poignant historical study of the Midwest from the earliest settlements by European farmers to the present era of mechanised agriculture.
-In 1991 Carter’s lifelong interest in New Orleans jazz led him to create his third book of text and photographs, Preservation Hall.
+He published his first book of text and pictures, Ghost Towns of the West, in 1971, an in-depth study of the boom-to-bust mining towns preserved in the high-dry climate zones of the American West.
+His second book, Middle West Country, appeared in 1975, and was a historical study of the Midwest from the earliest settlements by European farmers to the present era of mechanised agriculture.
+In 1991, Carter’s lifelong interest in New Orleans jazz led him to create his third book of text and photographs, Preservation Hall.

 Increasingly drawn to classic fine-art photography, in 1996 he published Illuminations, a book of nudes.

 Then came Carter’s fifth book, Causes and Spirits: Photographs from Five Decades.
 Published by Steidl in 2011, this is a photo-appreciation of humanity worldwide.
-Enthusiastic reviews included this passage by Matt Damsker in Photocentral.com:

-“William Carter’s half-century career as one of the world’s leading photojournalists has yielded innumerable images, contributing strongly and compassionately to the visual grammar we associate with places as disparate as the American West and Midwest, Europe, the Middle East, and India.”